EmilSkaaning/DeepStruc/README.md

 [MetalFinder](https://github.com/AndyNano/MetalFinder.git) and [CVAE](https://github.com/AndyNano/CVAE.git).
 ![alt text](img/DeepStruc.png "DeepStruc")

+# DeepStruc App
+Using DeepStruc on your own PDFs is straightforward and does not require anything installed or downloaded to your computer.
+Follow the instructions on our [App](https://huggingface.co/spaces/AndySAnker/DeepStruc).

 # Getting started (with Colab)
-Using DeepStruc on your own PDFs is straightforward and does not require anything installed or downloaded to your computer.
 Follow the instructions in our [Colab notebook](https://colab.research.google.com/github/EmilSkaaning/DeepStruc/blob/main/DeepStruc.ipynb) and try to play around.
+The Colab offers a bit more flexibility than our App.

 # Getting started (own computer)
 Follow these step if you want to train DeepStruc and predict with DeepStruc locally on your own computer.